Willie Wilson (businessman): 2023 Chicago mayoral campaign

 Wilson launched a third campaign to become the Mayor of Chicago.
 Wilson ran as an independent, as Chicago hosts non-partisan elections.
 In the winter, Wilson donated various resources to combat the COVID-19 pandemic.
 In response to high inflation, Wilson organized various gas giveaways and food donations.

 Wilson’s campaign cited key issues in his platform as being small businesses, increasing safety, and ‘rebuilding’ Chicago.
 Wilson advocated for increased safety on public transport, crime reduction, tax reduction, and opposing corruption.
 He also supported the abolishment of red-light traffic cameras, parking meter reform, and other issues.

 Wilson accused incumbent mayor Lori Lightfoot of mismanagement, especially relating to gas prices and economic reinvigoration.
 He also called out corruption in the city, and said some officials were “out of touch” with the public.
 Wilson criticized earlier decisions to implement previous safety measures amid the COVID-19 pandemic that had the impact of temporary prohibiting church gatherings.

 Describing himself as "pro policeman", Wilson stood in opposition to rules and regulations that he regards as hindering the police's ability to combat crime.
 At one mayoral debate, Wilson declared that the city should, "Take the handcuffs off the policy, [sic] put them on people that's actually doing [crime]," and that those who flee police should be, "hunted down like rabbits".
 Wilson spoke positively of the Chicago Police Department.

 Wilson was considered to be the only of the nine candidates on the ballot not to be affiliated with the Democratic Party, though the election is officially nonpartisan.

 In the initial round of the election, Wilson was defeated, placing fifth of nine candidates with 49,248 votes (9.57% of the election's overall vote).
 A week after the first round, Wilson subsequently endorsed Paul Vallas in the runoff election.

+2027 Chicago mayoral election

+In May 2026, Wilson launched an exploratory committee for a potential fourth mayoral campaign in the 2027 mayoral election.
+He formally announced his candidacy on August 5, 2026.